-Every Demat account has its own unique 16 digit account number which is assigned by the Depository Participant, or the DP, to the Demat account holder.
-This is known as the Demat account number.
-Upon opening the Demat account, a welcome letter from the depository (CDSL or NSDL) will be sent to the user which will contain all the account information including your Demat account number.
-The Demat account number is also known as Beneficiary Owner ID or BO ID in the case of the CDSL.
+Every Demat Account has its own unique 16 digit account number which is assigned by the Depository Participant, or the DP, to the Demat Account holder.
+This is known as the Demat Account number.
+Upon opening the Demat Account online, a welcome letter from the depository (CDSL or NSDL) will be sent to the user which will contain all the account information including your Demat Account number.
+The Demat Account number is also known as Beneficiary Owner ID or BO ID in the case of the CDSL.

 What is a Depository Participant?

 Depository Participants (DP) can be referred to as an Agent of the Depository.
 Depository Participants are usually brokerage firms, financial institutions, and banks who work as a bridge between the investors and the stock exchanges.
 The relation of the depository and the Depository Participant is governed by provisions of the Depositories Act, 1996.

 What is a DP ID and How is it Different from a Demat Account Number?

 Your Demat Account number and DP ID (Depository Participant Identification) is not the same and also has nothing to do with the Demat Account holder.
 DP ID is a number allocated to the Depository Participant such as a broking firm, bank or financial institutions by the CDSL and NSDL.

 A Demat Account number is a combination of the DP ID and the customer ID of the Demat Account holder.
 Usually, the first 8-digits of your Demat Account number is your DP ID where the last 8-digits of your Demat Account number is the customer ID of the account holder.